 Diversity, Equity & Inclusion at Markowitz Herbold

 A diverse workforce makes our firm balanced, innovative, and better at solving problems for our clients.
 We treat everyone with dignity and respect no matter their gender, ethnicity, race, or sexual orientation.
-That’s why we are proud to be ranked 8th for diversity among Portland law firms by the Portland Business Journal.

 The Firm was founded on principles of diversity, equity, and inclusion.
 DEI has been part of our firm’s DNA since its founding in 1983.
 Markowitz Herbold was co-founded by a young lawyer named Barrie Herbold.
 She worked at a large Portland firm and was frustrated by the lack of opportunities for women trial lawyers.
 At the time, women were primarily relegated to research and writing, rarely saw the inside of a courtroom, and were denied opportunities for advancement.